 The “city by the bay” is still a favorite destination not only for those who are relocating but for those who are vacationing in California as well.
 Why?
-Perhaps it is because there is no shortage of things to do in San Francisco California.

 San Francisco Attractions

-San Francisco is famous for its Golden Gate Bridge, cable cars and Lombard Street (dubbed the world’s most crooked street).
+San Francisco is famous for its Golden Gate Bridge, cable cars, and Lombard Street (dubbed the world’s most crooked street).
 San Francisco city is also recognized for what may well be its most “infamous” attraction, Alcatraz Island.
 No matter what reason you choose to visit San Francisco City, it’s a safe bet that you won’t be disappointed.

 Golden Gate Bridge

 Among the most popular of San Francisco’s tourist attractions is the Golden Gate Bridge, considered to be a marvelous feat of 20th-century engineering.
 The Golden Gate Bridge is photographed as often as such European icons as the Eiffel Tower.
 Driving across the Golden Gate Bridge is a treat in itself for first-time visitors but one should not miss the opportunity to take a more leisurely stroll by foot across this magnificent bridge.

 Fisherman’s Wharf San Francisco